-The Marfan Association Queensland Inc is a family support group for families affected by Marfan Syndrome (MFS).
+The Marfan Association Queensland (MAQ) is a volunteer run support group for people and families affected by Marfan syndrome and related conditions.
 We are a not-for-profit, charitable recipient group and donations to our organisation can be tax deductible.
-Our member families come from all regions of Queensland and the northern areas of New South Wales.
+Our members come from all regions of Queensland and the northern areas of New South Wales.

-The main areas of concern should they go undiagnosed are a aortic dissection of the heart and dislocation of the eye lens.
-There are many other health issues associated with MFS which is a serious, lifetime chronic health issue.
+The main possible risks, should Marfan syndrome go undiagnosed, are aortic dissection (tearing of the main blood vessel running from the heart) and dislocation of the eye lens.
+There are many other health issues associated with Marfan syndrome which is a serious lifelong condition.

 We are here for you.
 If we can help please contact us